 Follow Your Bliss through Open Doors

-Joseph Campbell said, “Follow your bliss and the universe will open doors where there were only walls.”
+Joseph Campbell said, “Follow your bliss and the universe will open doors where there were only walls.

 Then Steve Jobs said something about loving what you do, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.
 And, like any great relationship, it just gets better and better as the years roll on.
 So keep looking.
-Don’t settle.”
+Don’t settle.

 The preparation could have come in the form of lessons in life and work.
 Steve Jobs mentioned that work is going to fill a large part of our life.
-So doesn’t it make sense to do work that we love, work that bring out our best potential, work that we are naturally good?
+So doesn’t it make sense to do work that we love, work that bring out our best potential, work that we are naturally good at?
 It certainly makes a lot of sense.
 As the saying goes, “When we love the work we do, then we don’t have to work anymore for another day because we will be playing everyday.

 That happiness found in work will surely overflow to the other parts in life; affecting first and foremost the relationships with our family and friends.
 Don’t we all know of someone who is everyday complaining about work?
 It is rather sad actually to see someone we care about going through the unhappiness.
 Yet I think Randy Pausch put it best when he said, “Too many people go through life complaining about their problems.
 I’ve always believed that if you took one tenth the energy you put into complaining and applied it to solving the problem, you’d be surprised by how well things can work out.”
-Are we also falling into such a cycle?
+Are we also falling into such a cycle of complaining?
 A gentle reminder to myself, “Acknowledge the challenges and then to focus on the solutions.”